Mission

 Our mission is to EDUCATE, EMPOWER and INSPIRE young people in West Virginia.

-High Rocks is a LEADER in TRANSFORMING lives of young people and the impact they have on their communities.
+High Rocks is a LEADER in TRANSFORMING the lives of young people and the impact they have on their communities.

 OUR VISION